KevinWang15/js-shell/README.md

 # js-shell

-Automate your ssh with JavaScript.
+Automate your shell with JavaScript.

 # Note

 This is only a POC project.
 It may come with a lot of bugs, so **do not use it in any mission-critical systems.**

 You should supervise it each time it is run.
-In other words, run your ssh routines manually.
-It's too dangerous to let `cronjob` and such run ssh routines automatically without supervision at the current stage.
+In other words, run your shell routines manually.
+It's too dangerous to let `cronjob` and such run shell routines automatically without supervision at the current stage.

 If you find a bug, please submit an issue.
 PRs are welcome!